 This post may contain affiliate links.

 Pick a Schedule

 I’m always looking for people to give my daughter’s outgrown clothes to.
-Every 2 months or so my daughter and I sort through her clothes.
+Every 2 months or so my daughter and I sort through her clothes and sell the used ones she do not wear anymore, it was about a year I started selling at forsale.plus and it has been a great experience.
 We make one pile for charities, and another pile for the consignment store.

 I’ve found to keep your child’s wardrobe up to date (and your own for that matter), you have to regularly go through and weed out the outgrown and unwanted clothes.

 If you don’t you just end up with closets and bags, and often even piles of unwanted clothing that will never be worn again.
 After awhile it just gets to the point where you don’t know where to start.